ferama/rospo/SPEC.md

 - semantically equivalent CLI parsing, flags, defaults, and help coverage
 - identical config schema and config-loading behavior
 - identical runtime behavior for SSH, tunnels, SOCKS, DNS proxying, SFTP, logging, and exit codes
-- interoperability with the Go implementation in both directions
+- Go implementation artifacts remain useful as migration references and regression oracles, but mixed Go/Rust interoperability is no longer a required target

 ## Source Of Truth